ysnKiran/Bitsconnect/readme.txt

                 "user_name":"..." or anything else (Don't try to be oversmart) -> If you did everything right:
             --> Voila, it works
-    -> If you have any issure with the authentication part, remove the middle ware isAuthenticated from index.js for that particular function, and try again.
+    -> If you have any issue with the authentication part, remove the middleware isAuthenticated from index.js for that particular function, and try again.

 You have reached the end of Readme section, congrats.